How to Build a Chrome Extension (The Easy Way and the Hard Way)

 The easiest way to build a Chrome extension (for FREE): using PixieBrix

-PixieBrix is a low-code platform anyone can use to build Chrome extensions that customize your online experience, automate your work, and make your online life easier.
+PixieBrix is a low-code platform anyone can use to build Chrome mods that customize your online experience, automate your work, and make your online life easier.
 Using PixieBrix, you can create intelligent overlays that make the tools you use every day – from Twitter to Zendesk – more interactive and powerful.
-PixieBrix extensions can also automate boring manual work and streamline processes that go through multiple tools.
+PixieBrix mods can also automate boring manual work and streamline processes that go through multiple tools.

 And you don’t have to build them from scratch.
 The PixieBrix marketplace has a ton of pre-made bricks that make it much easier to get started quickly.
 Some of the most popular bricks include sending Slack messages, pushing data to Zapier, automatically adding rows to a Google Sheet, and more.